aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 #### Pandas [\[Youtube Playlist\]]()

 # Prepare your CV
-* In parralel to the technical skills illusted here, you have to enhace your ability in English, Presentations, Storytelling, Time Management, Team Work, Report Preparation and CV writing.
+* In parallel to the technical skills illustrated here, you have to enhace your ability in English, Presentations, Storytelling, Time Management, Team Work, Report Preparation and CV writing.
 Good Luck!!